Setting for Four

 Is an entryway important?

-It’s the first impression for your guests to give them a feeling of comfort and welcome.
+It’s the first impression that your family and guests have of your home and gives them a feeling of comfort and welcome.

-It’s also the place to get ready for the day before we head out the door and the place that welcomes us home.
+It’s also the place to get ready for the day before you head out the door, and the place that welcomes us home.

 What do you do if you don’t have an entryway?

-If your home, apartment or condo has no entryway and you walk straight into the living room it looks and feels really awkward.
+If your home, apartment or condo has no entryway and you walk right into the living room, the area by the door looks and feels awkward.

-When the front door opens into the living room and has no front closet there is a lack storage and lack flow between spaces.
+When the front door opens immediately into the living room and there is no front closet, there is a lack storage and lack flow between spaces.

 To solve these problems you can fake an entryway!